apache/airflow-site-archive/docs-archive/apache-airflow/3.1.0/_sources/cli-and-env-variables-ref.rst.txt

 .. envvar:: AIRFLOW_HOME

   The root directory for the Airflow content.
-  This is the default parent directory for Airflow assets such as dags and logs.
+  This is the default parent directory for Airflow assets such as Dags and logs.

 .. envvar:: AIRFLOW_VAR_{KEY}